 We ladies have it rough when it comes to money.
-It may be 2013, but we still earn less than men.
+It might be 2015, but we still earn less than men.
 We also live longer — a plus, for sure — but it means we also have to save for an average six extra years of retirement.
 We also often run the household finances, acting as family CFO, but have a harder time gaining the information and resources we need to improve our financial literacy.

 Wouldn’t it be nice if the banking industry recognized these facts and helped us out a little?
 Well, it turns out, some banks are actually doing just that.